franiglesias/golden/README.md

 #### Put it all together

-And this is how you run a GoldenMaster test with Golden:
+And this is how you run a Master test with Golden:

 ```go
 t.Run("should create a golden master snapshot", func(t *testing.T) {